 A natural teacher, Suzy served for four years as an Adjunct Professor in the Masters Degree Program in Conflict Resolution at Portland State University where she taught Multi-Party Negotiations, Conflict Management Systems Design, Careers in Conflict Resolution and Harmony in Conflict.

 Suzy earned a Bachelor’s Degree in Psychology from the University of Oregon and Juris Doctor from the University of Oregon, School of Law.
 She is an active member of the Oregon Bar Association, and licensed in New Mexico and the Navajo Nation.
 She is a practitioner member of the Association for Conflict Resolution and the Oregon Mediation Association.
-Suzy recently completed her certification as an Executive Coach through the Hudson Institute of Santa Barbara.
+Suzy is an Executive Coach, certified through the Hudson Institute of Santa Barbara.
 Learn more about Suzy by looking at her coaching webpage.

 Suzy joined Negotiation Guidance Associates in 2009.
 She is an accredited professional coach, negotiation coach and mediator, and she teaches the two- and three-day Advancing the Art of Negotiation courses.